Posted on 10 April 2011.

 - 2 cups unbleached all purpose flour (or 2 1/4 cups cake flour – creates a more tender crumb)

 - 2 sticks (1 cup) unsalted butter (at room temperature)

 - 1 cup granulated white sugar

 - 1 teaspoon vanilla extract

-- Sift together flour, baking soda, baking powder and salt in a medium bowl and set aside.
+- Whisk the flour, baking powder and salt in a medium bowl.